the-white-platform/fashion-web/docs/CLOUD_BUILD_TRIGGER_CANCEL.md

 4. Click "Edit"
 5. Check the box for **"Cancel in-progress builds when a new build is triggered"**
 6. Click "Save"

+### Option 4: GitHub Actions Workflow (Already Implemented ✅)

+For **manual deployments** triggered via GitHub Actions (`.github/workflows/deploy.yml`), cancellation is already handled!
+The workflow cancels previous builds **before** triggering a new one.

+This works because:
+- The workflow runs **before** the build is queued
+- It can cancel QUEUED and WORKING builds from the same branch/tag
+- It's already implemented in the "Cancel previous builds for same branch" step

+**Note**: This only works for manual deployments via the workflow.
+For automatic Cloud Build triggers (on push/tag), you still need to use Option 1, 2, or 3 above.

 ## How It Works